nitzan-karni/fontRecognition/README.md

 ## training the model
 * The code to train the model appears in `train_model.py` file.
-* If you wish to retrain the model you can run the code again using just move the `train.h5`, `SynthText`, `SynthText_val` to the model directory
+* If you wish to retrain the model you can run the code again using. just move the `train.h5`, `SynthText`, `SynthText_val` to the model directory
 ```
 python train_model.py
 ```